crocokyle/ClaimForm-Importer/README.md

 ```
 ClaimForm.exe <source-folder>
 ```
-- There are sample forms in the `sample-data/test` folder of the release
+- There are sample forms in the `sample-data\test` folder of the release
 ```
-ClaimForm.exe sample-data/test
+ClaimForm.exe sample-data\test
 ```
 ## Planning
 <img src="img/whiteboard.png">